alysivji/talks/_proposals/2022/accepted/2022-03--pytexas--observer-pattern.md

 This will be my first time giving this talk.
 Because of this, I have estimated my outline at 25 minutes.
 If there is additional time, I plan to expand upon the *Aside* bullet points in the case study section.

 I have experience in giving talks on applied Object-Oriented Principles.
-I have previously given a talk on how if statements can be refactored into polymorphic classes (PyCon 2020, PyCon Balkan 2019, PyOhio 2019).
+I recently gave a talk on how if statements can be refactored into polymorphic classes (PyCon 2020, PyCon Balkan 2019, PyOhio 2019).
 Also have given a talk on the Facade Design Pattern (PyTennessee 2020, PyTexas 2020).

 On top of being a regular speaker in the Chicago tech community, I have also spoken at PyCon Africa, EuroPython, and led a 3-hour tutorial at PyCon US.
 A selection of previous talks can be viewed at https://bit.ly/siv-talks-playlist

 ## Tags

 Python, object oriented programming, oop, software design, refactoring, software architecture, design patterns, patterns

+## Profile

+Aly Sivji is a Canadian ex-pat living in Chicago.
+By day, he works as a Team Lead at Narrative Science building a platform that generates narrative text using client data.
+By night, he co-organizes the Chicago Python Users Group (ChiPy).
+Aly is an active participant in the ChiPy Mentorship Program and he loves helping intermediate developers become experts.
+Outside of Python, Aly enjoys cycling, reading, and rewatching old TV shows.